On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Introduction

 {\it Learning with one-sided error.} Our strongest verification model requires the verifier to not accept any incorrect proof but possibly miss some legitimate proofs.
-The formulation bears resemblance to prior work on learnability under one-sided error~\cite{natarajan1987learning,Kivinen1995LearningRA,onesidedagree}, and in particular our learning algorithm is similar to the closure algorithm proposed in this literature.
-Further, we consider learning from only positively labeled traces (Section \ref{sec:unbounded-g}).
+The formulation bears resemblance to prior work on learnability under one-sided error~\cite{natarajan1987learning,Kivinen1995LearningRA,onesidedagree}.
+In particular, our learning algorithm is similar to the closure algorithm proposed in this literature.
+Other related lines of work that offer similar reliability guarantees using closure-based algorithms include selective classification~\citep{rivest1988learning,el2010foundations}, robustly-reliable learning~\citep{balcan2022robustly,balcan2023reliable,blum2024regularized,balcanlearning} and learning in the presence of strategic improvements~\citep{attiaspac,sharma2025conservative}.
+In addition, we consider learning from only positively labeled traces (Section \ref{sec:unbounded-g}).
 A related direction studies learning from positive and unlabeled data for binary classification~\cite{Denis1998PACLF,Denis2000LearningFP}.

 {\it Multiclass classification}.
 Our verifiers not only predict whether a proof is correct or faulty, but also indicate the first incorrect step in the chain of reasoning.
 The output of the classifier thus takes one of $T+1$ values (correct, or first fault at step $i\in [T]$) and can be thought of as a special type of structured multiclass classification.
 Multiclass classification has been extensively studied to understand how learnability is affected by the number of different label classes~\cite{Natarajan2004OnLS,Tewari2007OnTC}, with a recent focus on infinite class size~\cite{Brukhim2022ACO,Hanneke2023MulticlassOL,Hanneke2024ImprovedSC}.
-The latter raises an interesting open question regarding learnability of CoT reasoners and verifiers for arbitrarily long traces.
+The latter raises an interesting open question regarding the learnability of CoT reasoners and verifiers for arbitrarily long traces.